crhall-writing/crhall-writing.github.io/_poems/use-me.md

 oh, but please don't use my love

-will you just take it from another>
+will you just take it from another?

 for it's my father who used up